 The Importance of Empathy in Leadership

-Promoting empathy in the workplace is essential to maintaining a happy and positive work environment.
+Connecting empathy and leadership in the workplace is essential to maintaining a happy and positive work environment.

-This thinking directly contradicts how CEOs view empathy, with the same 2021 State of the Workplace study reporting that 68% of CEOs fear that they will be less respected if they show empathy in the workplace.
+A 2024 State of the Workplace study found 63% of employees think the current state of empathy at their workplace needs to evolve.
+This thinking directly contradicts how CEOs view empathy, with the same study reporting that 63% of CEOs fear that they will be less respected if they show empathy in the workplace.

 Between the ideology of the newer workforce and the aftermath of the pandemic, empathy is no longer looked at as a luxury to have in management but a necessity to retain employees.
 It is important CEOs and other company leaders understand that empathy is not a sign of weakness, but a sign of strong leadership.